dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+Should we declare that `contendFeed` pointers *not* change over the history of a feed?
+See also <https://github.com/datprotocol/DEPs/issues/13>

 Need to think through deletion process with respect to listing a path prefix;
 will previously deleted nodes be occulded, or potentially show up in list results?
-Should be resolved before Draft.
+Should be reviewed (by a non-author of this document) before accepted as a Draft.

 Can the deletion process (currently leaving "tombstone" entries in the `trie` forever) be improved, such that these entries don't need to be iterated over?